criyle/go-judge/README.md

 - `-auth-token` to add token-based authentication to REST / gRPC
 - By default, the GO debug endpoints are disabled, to enable, specifies `-enable-debug`, and it also enables debug log
 - By default, the prometheus metrics endpoints are disabled, to enable, specifies `-enable-metrics`
+- Monitoring HTTP endpoint is enabled if metrics / debug is enabled, the default addr is `:5052` and can be specified by `-monitor-addr`

 Sandbox: